tuason/verygoodnice.com/content/_index.md

 Kia ora, mabuhay and welcome to "very good nice".
 This is all about very good nice things in the world of us, them and others.

 May we introduce you to [Aotea/Great Barrier Island]({{< ref "aotea.md" >}}) in New Zealand?
-Or would you like to visit [Siargao Island](https://siargao-inn.com) in the Philippines?
+Or would you like to visit [Siargao Island](https://siargao-inn.com) in the Philippines and [surf some perfect waves](https://www.facebook.com/pages/Very%20Good%20Nice/341783239902567/)?
 Or what about a [sideway ride](https://www.factory9.ch) in the picturesque Swiss Alps?
 Or maybe you are looking for some serious [pow pow in Hokaido](https://www.gentemstick.com/), Japan?